lopezdsr/sql-query/sql-query.md

 There are two ways to specify database locations, CRN tables, and Db2 table URIs.
 Which one you choose depends on the target database plan and the access you have to that database:

-1. If the {{site.data.keyword.Db2_on_Cloud_short}} instance is in an {{site.data.keyword.Bluemix_notm}} account that is accessible to the SQL user who has access to the service credentials for that instance, the database location can be specified using its instance CRN.
+1. If the {{site.data.keyword.Db2_on_Cloud_short}} instance is in an {{site.data.keyword.Bluemix_notm}} account that is accessible to the SQL user, and the user can see the credentials for that instance, the database location can be specified using its instance CRN.
 The access to the database is performed with the "username" and "password" found in the service credentials for this Db2 instance.
   Note that newly created Db2 instances don't have any service credentials; to create them, select the instance in the {{site.data.keyword.Bluemix_notm}} console and choose **Service credentials** > **New credential**.

   This option is typcially used with Db2 lite plans, which provide restricted access for a single user in a shared database.
 It can also be used with standard plans, but the service credentials for standard plans always allow full admin access.
 If the SQL user should only have restricted access to the target database, use the next option (option 2).